kedhip/WyckoffTransformer/README.md

 - Output files are in the same format as above ([CrySPR + CHGNet](#cryspr--chgnet)).
 - `${reduced_formula}_${full_formula}_cell+pos.cif` is the CHGNet relaxed structure.
 ### DFT relaxation
 We followed the [Materials Project protocol](https://docs.materialsproject.org/methodology/materials-methodology/calculation-details), [`atomate2.vasp.flows.mp.MPGGADoubleRelaxStaticMaker`](https://materialsproject.github.io/atomate2/reference/atomate2.vasp.flows.mp.MPGGADoubleRelaxStaticMaker.html).
 There isn't much to add, as the rest of the details of running DFT, unfortunately, depend on the HPC setup, and VASP is not open source.
+[Here](https://github.com/kazeevn/NSCC-VASP-computer) is the code to run at ASPIRE2.
 # Generated Data Analysis
 Generated data are stored in various formats.
 All the datasets we've used so far are stored in Dropbox (not public):
 ```bash